kevinslin/seed-tldr/vault/common.xmllint.md

 `xmllint --format {{source_file.xml}}`

-- Check that a XML file meets the requirements of its DOCTYPE declaration:
+- Check that an XML file meets the requirements of its DOCTYPE declaration:

 `xmllint --valid {{source_file.xml}}`